cockroachdb/docs/v2.2/architecture/transaction-layer.md

 1. If the transaction has an explicit priority set (i.e., `HIGH` or `LOW`), the transaction with the lower priority is aborted (in the write/write case) or has its timestamp pushed (in the write/read case).

 1. If the encountered transaction is expired, it's `ABORTED` and conflict resolution succeeds.
-Expiration: MAX(timestamp on write intent, last heartbeated time on TxnRecord if it exists); check whether this is sufficiently in the past 2s.
+We consider a write intent expired if:
+	- It doesn't have a transaction record and is more than two seconds old.
+	- Its transaction record hasn't been heartbeated in the last two seconds.

 2. `TxnB` enters the `TxnWaitQueue` to wait for `TxnA` to complete.